WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 ## Enabling USB (Only if you get issues!)

 The device can be controlled using an USB keyboard/mouse.
-An ethernet or WLAN USB device can also be connected to the Surface Duo using USB.
+An ethernet or WLAN USB device can also be connected to Surface Duo using USB.
 While USB-C is meant to be working properly by now, you might still need to force an override in case of issues.
 You can either use an USB-C hub, or an USB A hub provided you use a dongle.
-To force USB host mode on the Surface Duo regardless of USB detection follow the instructions below.
+To force USB host mode on Surface Duo regardless of USB detection follow the instructions below.

-Still assuming that X: is the mounted Duo Windows partiton, in a command prompt:
+Still assuming that X: is the mounted Surface Duo Windows partiton, in a command prompt:

 ```
 reg load HKLM\RTS X:\Windows\System32\config\SYSTEM